zaphosting/docs/docs/vserver-linux-gs-interface.md

 ## Use case

-With the user-friendly GS/TS3 interface, you can install Teamspeak 3 or other selected game server services on your Linux-based VPS, root server, or dedicated server with just a few clicks.
+With the user-friendly GS/TS3 interface, you can install Teamspeak 3 or other selected game server services on your Linux-based VPS or dedicated server with just a few clicks.
 No prior knowledge is required for this installation.
 The setup of all required packages, server files, and the actual installation are fully automated, saving you time and effort.

 :::warning
 The GS/TS3 interface feature can be used with the following operating systems: